5l1v3r1/Tools-10/README.md

  4. __package__: Name of the aptitude package (if any), to easily install it via `apt-get`, or the URL where the package can be downloaded and installed

-## .vimrc
+## vim
-Customized configuration file for Vim.
+Directory with a customized configuration file for Vim and a couple of files for syntax highlighting.
 Needs [Vundle](https://github.com/VundleVim/Vundle.vim)

 The installed plugins are the following: